Hunterdon County Collaborative Divorce Lawyers

 Marital assets – property, belongings, and investments obtained during the marriage – are divided equitably in New Jersey.
 Here is a guide on equitable distribution.

-Contact our New Jersey firm today at to speak with qualified New Jersey family law attorneys about the goals you want to achieve in your divorce.
+Contact our Hunterdon County law firm today at to speak with qualified Hunterdon County divorce lawyers about the goals you want to achieve in your Hunterdon County divorce.